-Individual Explorations: Juniors and seniors select from course offerings shaped by the interests and passions of both students and teachers.
+Individual Explorations: As seniors, the Class of 2023 will select from course offerings shaped by the interests and passions of both students and teachers.
 Through in-depth study, discussions with scholars and experts, and field trips around the region, students explore a variety of topics, including scientific innovation, game design, the philosophy of happiness, and the intersection of physics and music.